vhx/vhx-node/README.md

 # VHX Node.js API Client (BETA)

-You can sign up for a VHX account at https://vhx.tv.
+The VHX API is currently Private Beta.
+You can request an API key by emailing api@vhx.tv.

 ### Installation